 If you’ve been looking at antique Oriental or Persian carpets, then you have probably heard of the term knot per square inch (or centimeter) or knot density – and perhaps wondering what it is.

-Knot density is one traditional way of determining the quality of hand woven rugs.
+Knot density is one traditional way of determining the quality of handwoven rugs.
 It is the number of knots per square area.
-For example, knots per square inch, or “kpsi”, is simply the number of knots for every square inch.
-A carpet’s knots are counted on its backside per linear inch, centimeter or decimeter along the carpet’s warp and weft – which are visible on the backside.
+For example, knots per square inch, or “kpsi,” is simply the number of knots for every square inch.
+A carpet’s knots are counted on its backside per linear inch, centimeter, or decimeter along its warp and weft – which are visible on the backside.
 Then, these two numbers are multiplied.

-A rug’s knot density is one way in determining its value.
-However, it is not always true that a rug with a very high kpsi is valuable or of high quality.
-While knots play a role in the quality of workshop- and city- made rugs, the same is not always true for nomadic and village rugs.
-Other factors are considered to determine their quality, such as how the design is created from the weaver’s memory and the dyes and materials used and more.
-This is because workshops and city weavers have access to more sophisticated tools, and nomadic groups typically migrate very often and do not always have the time to weave high- density knots.
+A rug’s knot density is one way of determining its value.
+However, it is not always true that a carpet with a very high kpsi is valuable or of high quality.
+While knots play a role in the quality of workshop- and city-made rugs, the same is not always valid for nomadic and village carpets.
+Other factors are considered to determine their quality, such as how the design is created from the weaver’s memory and the dyes and materials used, and more.
+This is because workshops and city weavers have access to more sophisticated tools, and nomadic groups typically migrate often and do not always have the time to weave high-density knots.

 Nomadic and village rugs usually have 25 to 100 kpsi.
-On the other hand, workshop and city rugs can have up to over 1000 kpsi.
-Not only do they have better tools, they can also draw cartoons to use as their pattern.
+On the other hand, workshops and city rugs can have up to over 1000 kpsi.
+Not only do they have better tools, but they can also draw cartoons to use as their pattern.

 So, does the knot density matter in the rug’s value?

-Here is something to think about: an authentic vintage Persian and Oriental carpet, every knot is hand made.
-It takes a highly skilled weaver on average about ten seconds to tie a knot (taking into account the running of the warp), that means six knots per minute or 360 knots per hour.
-If you do the math, a skillful rug weaver will take 6,480 hours to weave 150 kpsi, 9 x 12 foot rug.
-If the weavers work 8- hour shifts, that means it will take someone 810 days or 2 and a half years to finish the rug.
-This size rug is usually made by 2 or three weavers, so the number of hours can be divided into two or three.
+Here is something to think about: an authentic vintage Persian and Oriental carpet; every knot is hand-made.
+It takes a highly skilled weaver; on average2 or three weavers usually make this size rug about ten seconds to tie a knot (taking into account the running of the warp), which means six knots per minute or 360 knots per hour.
+A skillful rug weaver will take 6,480 hours to weave a 150 kpsi, 9 x 12-foot rug if you do the math.
+If the weavers work 8- hour shifts, that means it will take someone 810 days or two and a half years to finish the carpet.
+Two or three weavers usually make this size rug, so the number of hours can be divided into two or three.

-That is how much work is put on each and every handwoven rug.
-Ask about the rug’s knot density the next time you go rug hunting, or visit us at Sharafi & Co and we’d be happy to walk you through the kpsi of the rugs that you like.
+That is how much work is put on every handwoven rug.
+Ask about the rug’s knot density the next time you go rug hunting, or visit us at Sharafi & Co, and we’d be happy to walk you through the kpsi of the rugs that you like.